California Car Accident Injury Statistics

 Economic damages are intended to compensate a plaintiff for monetary losses.
 They are calculated by determining the amount of out-of-pocket losses an aggrieved individual has or will expect to incur as a result of the injuries that were sustained in an accident.

 A few examples of economic losses include:

 - Medical Bills

 - Lost Wages

-Non-economic damages are intended to cover losses that are thought of as subjective.
-Non-economic damages may include compensation for:
+Non-economic damages are intended to cover losses that are thought of as subjective, such as:

 - Emotional Distress